All Aboard

 Bike 'n' Ride Train

 Take a train ride and return by bike.
-On the way back from the train’s destination point we will drop you
+On the way back to the depot, we will drop you

-and your bike off to continue your ride west, or return east, back to Chehalis via Willapa Hills Trail (WHT)
+and your bike off to continue your ride via bicycle on the Willapa Hills Trail (WHT)

 Departure